Carefully Considering the Risks of a BYOD Policy in Healthcare

 “My friend’s company lets her use her phone at work,” a resident tells you.
 “Find a way to make it work,” mutters your facility administrator while keeping his eyes glued to his iPhone.
-Whether they like it or not, healthcare compliance officers and CIOs are faced with a growing dilemma: seemingly everyone in their organization wants to adopt a bring your device (BYOD) mobile policy, but the benefits of empowering facility employees with greater access to company data typically drown out the significant and lingering data control concerns.
+Whether they like it or not, healthcare compliance officers and CIOs are facing a growing dilemma.
+Seemingly everyone in their organization wants to adopt a bring your device (BYOD) mobile policy.
+However, the benefits of empowering employees with greater access to data typically drown out the lingering data control concerns.

-If you find yourself considering a BYOD policy, the first thing you should be thinking about assessing is your risks.
-In fact, as OCR/HHS and any hospital CIO who has suffered through a data breach will tell you, security risk assessments form the centerpiece to any HIPAA compliance plan.
+If you find yourself considering a BYOD policy, first think about your risks.
+As any OCR/HHS or hospital CIO, who has suffered through a data breach, will tell you, security risk assessments are vital to a HIPAA compliance plan.
 So what are the unique risks of adopting a BYOD policy in the healthcare world?

 Primary Concern of HIPAA Security Rule